We practice two basic forms of meditation – mindfulness of breathing and metta bhavana.

 A retreat gives the very best conditions to meditate, and after you have been there a day or two, the gaps between your thoughts will increase, allowing you to naturally access deeper states of meditation which can be a very beautiful experience.

 Then when you come back home, it will be easier to get back into those states, as you have already experienced them.

 We are part of the Triratna Buddhist Community, so we recommend that you go on a Triratna retreat, as they will teach the same meditations that we practice at Broxbourne Buddhist Group.

 http://goingonretreat.com gives a consolidated list of all Triratna retreats in the UK.

-https://www.lbc.org.uk/homepage-links/retreats/introductory-retreats.html lists all the introductory weekend retreats held in Suffolk by the London Buddhist Centre.
-About an hour and a half drive from Broxbourne.
+https://londonbuddhistcentre.com/retreats/ lists all the introductory weekend retreats held in Suffolk by the London Buddhist Centre.
+About an hour and a quarter drive from Hertford.
 They hold one a month.
 Plus they hold beginners week or two week retreats at Easter, Summer and Christmas.

 Also http://www.cambridgebuddhistcentre.com/retreats/about.php hold retreats open to beginners.

-Once you have learned the basics of the metta bhavana, and want to take things deeper, there are some excellent videos on youtube from a series of talks called “Who hates the metta bhavana?” by Jnanavaca downloadable audio here and youtube video here .
+Once you have learned the basics of the metta bhavana, and want to take things deeper, there are some excellent audio recordings from a series of talks called “Who hates the metta bhavana?” by Jnanavaca downloadable audio here and youtube video here .

 The other playlists on the LBC Youtube channel are also excellent, and you can always just search for a word (eg “metta”) in the search box on their channel, and a lot will come up.

 So you have no excuse now!
 Why not come along and meditate with our friendly spiritual group.
 You can drop in any Tuesday evening, and we will give full instruction and a warm welcome to any newcomers.